 My laughter carried on for the rest of my journey to Asda, and it even stayed with me as I went into the supermarket.
 Well, if anything, it did help to brighten up my grocery shopping.
 I fucking hate grocery shopping…

 So, there it is: a brief, maybe 30 seconds of hilarity, that managed to compensate for the rest of my incredibly BORING day.
-Thanks for the giggle, Mr. Smith!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Thanks for the giggle, Mr. Smith!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.